-BiographyAnne Eggebert lives and works in London and teaches Fine Art at CSM.
-Recent exhibitions include Urban Landscape and Memory (Bizkaia Aretoa, Bilbao, 2014); Cartographies of Life and Death (London School of Hygiene and Tropical Medicine, London, 2013); TOPOPHOBIA (Danielle Arnaud Gallery, London, Bluecoat, Liverpool, and Spacex, Exeter, 2012); Close to Home (East Street Arts, Leeds, 2012); and Shifting Boundaries, (Brighton Festival, 2011).
-Amongst other venues, she has shown on Essex village greens, Tate St Ives, and Pitt Rivers Museum, Oxford.
+BiographyI live and work in London and lead the BA Fine Art XD Pathway at CSM.
+Recent exhibitions include Beyond Orientation: Eight Views (Korea Kulturhaus, Vienna, 2017); Urban Landscape and Memory (Bizkaia Aretoa, Bilbao, 2014); Cartographies of Life and Death (London School of Hygiene and Tropical Medicine, London, 2013); TOPOPHOBIA (Danielle Arnaud Gallery, London, Bluecoat, Liverpool, and Spacex, Exeter, 2012); and Close to Home (East Street Arts, Leeds, 2012).
+Amongst other venues, I've also shown on Essex village greens, at Tate St Ives, and Pitt Rivers Museum, Oxford.

+I collaborate from time to time with Polly Gould as Eggebert-and-Gould: 'Operating in locations used to promote knowledge or collate certain domains of thought, their work often subverts, unravels or plays at the edges of presented discourses...'
 (Transmission: Speaking and Listening Vol 3, ed.
 Kivland, Sanderson and Cocker, 2004).
-They have shown at Cambridge University Botanic Gardens, the Royal Institution of Great Britain, the British Library and the Haus am Lutzowplatz, Berlin, and co-curated TOPOPHOBIA (as above) and Nature and Nation: vaster than empires (Hastings Museum and Art Gallery, The Yard Gallery, Nottingham, and Worcester City Art Gallery 2003).
+We have shown at Cambridge University Botanic Gardens, the Royal Institution of Great Britain, the British Library and the Haus am Lutzowplatz, Berlin, and co-curated TOPOPHOBIA (as above) and Nature and Nation: vaster than empires (Hastings Museum and Art Gallery, The Yard Gallery, Nottingham, and Worcester City Art Gallery, 2003).

-Other collaborators include Sarah Cole, Fae Logie (Canada), and Julian Walker (Mr and Mrs Walker have moved at Kettle’s Yard, Cambridge, 1998).
+Other collaborators are Sarah Cole (Folly at Valentines Mansion, London, 2009), Canadian artist Fae Logie (At a Distance at Valentines Mansion, 2010) and Julian Walker (Mr and Mrs Walker have moved at Kettle’s Yard, Cambridge, 1998, and Shifting Boundaries, Brighton Festival, 2011).

 Ongoing questions for me are how the distinction between finding and losing one's sense of place might be blurred, how we imagine or intervene in each other's idea of place, and what our shared or differing landscapes might reveal about our sense of place in the world.